modern-standard/modern-standard/README.md

 * We will freely update rules based on current best practices.
 Becuase of this we recommend that you lock down the current version of standard-babel-lint.
 * We are currently only targeting the latest javascript syntax, generally this code is transpiled by [babel].
+* We want to move faster and be more receptive to community issues and contributions.
+* Everything is under one organization, and all linting code is in a single repo.
+This makes it much easier for contributors.
+* This is an experiment and we're happy if standard adopts these rules or if this repository is forked.

 [babel]: http://babeljs.io/